 What is BalkanRAT?

-BalkanRAT is the name of a malicious program that cyber criminals distribute together with another program of this kind called BalkanDoor.
-BalkanRAT, as its name suggests, is a remote access trojan (RAT) that, if installed on victim's computer, allows cyber criminals to control it remotely.
-BalkanDoor is a backdoor trojan which allows cyber criminals to control infected computers through a command line.
-If a virus detection engine has detected presence of BalkanRAT or/and BalkanDoor on the operating system, they should be removed immediately.
+BalkanRAT is a malicious program that cyber criminals distribute together with another program of this type called BalkanDoor.
+As its name suggests, BalkanRAT is a remote access trojan (RAT).
+If installed on a victim's computer, it allows cyber criminals to control the system remotely.
+BalkanDoor is a 'backdoor' trojan, which allows cyber criminals to control infected computers through the command line.
+If a virus detection engine has detected the presence of BalkanRAT and/or BalkanDoor on the operating system, remove these programs immediately.

-Typically, cyber criminals spread BalkanRAT and BalkanDoor together.
-When both of them are installed on the computer, cyber criminals can control infected systems both via command-line and graphical interface.
-BalkanRAT is designed to install a copy of the Remote Utilities software, a remote access/administration tool.
-Cyber criminals can use this tool to monitor activity of the victim by broadcasting the screen of the infected computer.
-It is known that this software can be used to log keystrokes, in other words, to record pressed keys.
-Cyber criminals can use this feature to steal logins, passwords and other credentials of various personal, important accounts related to banking, emails, social networks and so on.
-Stolen details could be used for espionage or to perform fraudulent activities such as money transactions, digital signings of various contracts and so on.
-It is known that BalkanRAT is capable of installing a tool that can use (steal) available smart cards that are issued by banks or governments too.
-Basically, cyber criminals use obtained (stolen) information to generate as much revenue as possible which can cause victims privacy issues, financial loss and other serious problems.
-BalkanDoor can be used to download and execute files, create remote shells, take screenshots and automate tasks.
+Typically, cyber criminals proliferate BalkanRAT and BalkanDoor together.
+When installed on computers, cyber criminals can control the infected systems via command-line and graphical interfaces.
+BalkanRAT installs a copy of the Remote Utilities software, remote access/administration tool.
+Cyber criminals can use this tool to monitor a victim's activity by broadcasting the screen of the infected computer.
+This software can be used to log keystrokes (record users' key presses).
+Cyber criminals can use this feature to steal logins, passwords, and other credentials of various personal, important accounts relating to banking, emails, social networks, and so on.
+Stolen details might be used for industrial espionage or to perform fraudulent activities such as money transactions, digital signings of various contracts, and so on.
+BalkanRAT is capable of installing a tool that can steal available 'smart cards', which are issued by banks or governments.
+Cyber criminals use the stolen information to generate as much revenue as possible, which can lead to privacy issues, financial loss, and other serious problems for the victims.
+BalkanDoor can be used to download and execute files, create remote shells, take screenshots, and automate tasks.
 Once this trojan is installed, it connects to the C&C (command and control) server and then allows cyber criminals to perform various actions through it.
 BalkanDoor can be used to download and install other malicious software such as ransomware.
-Ransomware-type programs are designed to prevent victims from accessing their files by encrypting them with strong encryption algorithms.
-Typically, in order to be able to access their files again victims are force to pay a ransom.
-However, BalkanDoor could be used to install other malware too, for example, various baking trojans, spyware and so on.
-To sum up, both BalkanDoor and BalkanRAT trojans can cause victims financial or data loss, problems wit privacy, identity theft and other trouble.
-These programs, if detected by a virus detection engine (anti-virus software), should be removed immediately.
+Ransomware-type programs prevent victims from accessing their files by encrypting them with strong encryption algorithms.
+Typically, to regain access to their files, victims are forced to pay a ransom.
+BalkanDoor might also be used to install other malware including, for example, various banking trojans, spyware, and so on.
+In summary, BalkanDoor and BalkanRAT trojans can cause financial or data loss, problems with privacy, identity theft, and other issues.
+If detected by a virus detection engine (anti-virus software), these programs should be removed immediately.

 |Threat Type||Remote access trojan, backdoor trojan|